bytebase/bytebase.com/content/changelog/bytebase-2-22-2.md

 ## 🔔 Breaking Changes

-- Retire the change histories page in the project; all change histories can be found on the database page.
+- Retire the change histories page in the project; change histories can be found on the database page.
 - Remove `BranchService.DiffDatabase` and `SQLService.DifferPreview` API.

 ## 🎄 Enhancements